-Common Settings 2
+Common Settings

 Settings->Wired Networks->Internet

 To configure the network of the WAN port, go to the Settings- >Wired Networks->Internet page.

 Settings->Wired Networks->LAN

-To view and configure the settings of the network interfaces, go the Settings->Wired Networks->LAN page. to
+To view and configure the settings of the network interfaces, go to the Settings-&gt;Wired Networks-&gt;LAN page.

 Settings->VPN

-To view and configure the VPN network, go to the Settings - >VPN page.
+To view and configure the VPN network, go to the Settings- >VPN page.

 Settings->Network Security

-To view and configure the Firewall and ACL rules for the network go to the Settings->Network Security page. κ,
+To view and configure the Firewall and ACL rules for the network, go to the Settings-&gt;Network Security page.

 Settings->Transmission->Routing

-To view and configure Routing on the gateway, go to the Settings->Transmission->Routing page.
+To view and configure Routing on the gateway, go to the Settings-&gt;Transmission-&gt;Routing page.

 Settings->Transmission->NAT

-To view and configure NAT on the gateway, go to the Settings- > Transmission- > NAT page.
+To view and configure NAT on the gateway, go to the Settings- >Transmission->NAT page.

 Settings->Services

 To view and configure the network services, go to the Settings- >Services page.